fbkarsdorp/python-course/README.md

 In the course we will be using software that works best with Google Chrome.
 Firefox 6 (or above) and Safari will also work.
 Internet Explorer is not supported.

 We will be using Python 3 for our course.
-Lower versions are supported, but not recommended.
+Lower versions are more or less supported, but not recommended.

 ## Installation